-> Blog > Learning binary file formats (work in progress)
+> Assembly > Learning binary file formats (work in progress)

 This is an early stage of my upcoming book-like tutorial on the executable/object formats, with a heavy assistance of fasmg.
-I start with PE and I plan to follow up with ELF, then perhaps Mach-O and possibly some others.
+I start with PE and I plan to follow up with ELF (including object varieties), then perhaps Mach-O and possibly some others.

 You may follow me on Twitter for a little sidenotes and outtakes that I post while writing the main text.

 Getting started with fasmg

 1.1 Building a simple program

 1.2 Adding relocations